August Bank Holiday closures, please spread the word!

-Our next Creative Loafing event will take place on a Friday in summer 6 -9pm, date tbc.
+Our next Creative Loafing event will take place on a Friday 1 September.
 These popular evening sessions take place during the lighter months.
 The set up is similar to Tuesdays and Thursdays where people are invited to bake bread and share a light meal.

-Everyone is welcome whether you choose to bake or not but please book in advance, contact details below or sign the sheet on the noticeboard next time you're at Somewhere Else.
+Everyone is welcome whether you choose to bake or not but please book in advance, contact details by clicking the button below or sign the sheet on the noticeboard next time you're at Somewhere Else.
 We are limited to 20 spaces and when that is reached, we will keep a waiting list in case of any cancellations.

 Toxteth Town Hall recently hosted the inaugural 'Heroes and Sheroes of L8' celebration, to recognise the unsung who make a difference to community life in Liverpool.
 Rev Ian Hu, our minister at the Bread Church, and Frances Phillips, one of our regular bread makers and worshippers, were selected as part of a group of community leaders presented with badges of recognition by Louise Ellman MP.